-Practice-Based Professional Learning is inquirED's framework for whole-school professional development.
-Read below for a collection of research supporting PBPL.
+Curriculum-Based Professional Learning is inquirED's framework for whole-school professional development.
+Read below for a collection of research supporting CBPL.

-inquirED's Principle: Professional Learning is most effective when it is centered around high-quality curriculum
+inquirED's Principle: Professional Learning is most effective when it is centered around high-quality instructional materials.

 Reform by the Book: What Is—or Might Be—the Role of Curriculum Materials in Teacher Learning and Instructional Reform? : "Curriculum materials could contribute to the development of professional practice if they were created with closer attention to the processes of curriculum enactment."